facebook tracking

 Every homeowner knows that there are times when homeownership isn’t all it’s cracked up to be.
 In addition to all the great things about owning your home, homeownership also comes with some hassles.
 Would you rather watch your favorite football team on a Sunday afternoon or clean your gutters?
 I suppose it depends on who your local football team is, but regardless, the tasks needed to keep you home in good, working condition aren’t typically the most fun.

 In anticipation of that, let’s take a moment to remember that the most important part of exterior maintenance is safety.
 Many tasks involved in exterior maintenance are at heights, on a ladder, and involve complicated systems.
-Before attempting any exterior maintenance, ensure you are capable of using a ladder safely, are comfortable at heights, and understand the requirements to keep the systems being inspected in working condition.
+Before attempting any exterior maintenance, ensure you can use a ladder safely, are comfortable at heights, and understand the requirements to keep the systems being inspected in working condition.
+Your safety is our top priority.
+If you have doubts about your ability to safely preform any of these tasks, call a professional roofing contractor to help you protect your home and your safety!

 What should regular exterior maintenance include?